EqualExperts/you-build-it-you-run-it-playbook/practices/selection.md

 **Figure 2: operating model selector**

-To help understand which operating model is best for your software service, you can follow these selection practices.
+To help understand which operating model is best for your software service, follow these selection practices.

 ![](../.gitbook/assets/practices/selection-practices.png)